MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 **Solution:**
 Contact Microsoft Support

 This scenario should not be possible because of the way Exchange Online Account provisioning in Microsoft 365 works.
-It would be best to contact Microsoft Support so we can assist in working out the best solution for this issue.
+It would be best to contact Microsoft Support so we can help work out the best solution for this issue.

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).